harness/developer-hub/docs/service-reliability-management/monitored-service/monitored-service-metric-threshold.md

 # Custom thresholds for service health analysis

-In addition to utilizing AI/ML for service health analysis of monitored services, you can take advantage of the custom threshold feature to set up rules that can change how service health behaves.
-This feature lets you create the following rules:
+In addition to utilizing AI/ML for service health analysis of monitored services, you use the custom threshold feature to set up rules that can change how service health behaves.
+You can create the following rules:

 - **Ignore Thresholds**: Instructs Harness to skip analyzing service health for specific metric or value combinations.